 The spool pin is the shaft that holds the spool of thread in place on the machine.
 Usually located on the top of the machine, it can be vertical (standing up) or horizontal (laying down).
 Some machines have a diagonal spool pin on the top of the machine.

 Also, some sewing machines with a horizontal spool pin have a hole where a second spool pin can be inserted on top of the machine.

 I never really paid attention to the direction of the spool pin until I borrowed my mother’s machine.

 My sewing machine had a vertical spool pin.
 I could easily see the spool of thread and knew when the spool was almost empty.

 When my sewing machine stopped working, I borrowed a machine from my mother.
 It has a horizontal spool pin.
 I was quilting a lap quilt and the project required a lot of thread.
 I had gone through several bobbins and knew the spool of thread would be running out soon.
 While I sewed I could not easily see the spool of thread because the horizontal pin nestled in a space at the top of the machine.
-I couldn’t just glance up and see how much thread was left.
-It was necessary to sit very straight and stretch my neck to see how much thread was left on the spool.
+Stretching my neck was necessary to see the spool and I didn’t like that.

 If you have a vertical spool pin, more than likely you will need to remove the thread and push the pin down in order to access the handle to carry the machine.

 What type of stitches and presser feet does the machine have?